jasa-acs/Predicting-Clinical-Outcomes-in-Glioblastoma-An-Application-of-Topological-and-Functional-Data-An.../readme.md

 ## Instructions for Use

 Please ensure that the versions of the software match those specified in the descriptions above.
 Also, please ensure that the working directory is set appropriately, and that all of the necessary files from the repository have been downloaded to the working directory.
-The ìAnalysisî folder contains the script Paper_Scripts.R, which provides a sequence of commands to be run in subsequent order and presents the final results in a table, which matches Table 1 in the manuscript; detailed instructions are given in the code commentary.
-The ìTutorialî folder contains the script SECT_Tutorial.R, which provides sample SECT curves for an example segmented tumor; detailed instructions are given in the code commentary.
+The ‚ÄúAnalysis‚Äù folder contains the script Paper_Scripts.R, which provides a sequence of commands to be run in subsequent order and presents the final results in a table, which matches Table 1 in the manuscript; detailed instructions are given in the code commentary.
+The ‚ÄúTutorial‚Äù folder contains the script SECT_Tutorial.R, which provides sample SECT curves for an example segmented tumor; detailed instructions are given in the code commentary.